wpottier/php-text-analysis/freq_dist.md

 ### FreqDist(array $tokens)

 Extracts the frequency distribution of keywords from the set of provided tokens.
-The **FreqDist** provides several methods for obtaining information about the supplied tokens.
+The **FreqDist** provides several methods for obtaining information about the supplied tokens and post computations.
 The full API is available here (https://github.com/yooper/php-text-analysis/blob/master/src/Analysis/FreqDist.php)

+ * getWeightPerToken
+ * getTotalUniqueTokens
+ * getHapaxes
+ * getKeys
+ * getValues
+ * getKeyValuesByFrequency
+ * getKeyValuesByWeight

 ```
 $freqDist = new FreqDist(array("time", "flies", "like", "an", "arrow", "time", "flies", "like", "what"));